 \section{Abstract}

-Manifold embedding algorithms map high dimensional data, down to coordinates in a much lower dimensional space.
-One of the aims of the dimension reduction is to find the {\em intrinsic coordinates} that describe the data manifold.
-However, the coordinates returned by the embedding algorithm are abstract coordinates.
-Finding their physical, domain related meaning is not formalized and left to the domain experts.
-This paper studies the problem of recovering the domain-specific meaning of the new low dimensional representation in a semi-automatic, principled fashion.
-We propose a method to explain embedding coordinates on a manifold as {\em non-linear} compositions of functions from a user-defined dictionary.
+Manifold embedding algorithms map high-dimensional data down to coordinates in a much lower-dimensional space.
+One of the aims of dimension reduction is to find {\em intrinsic coordinates} that describe the data manifold.
+The coordinates returned by the embedding algorithm are abstract, and finding their physical or domain-related meaning is not formalized and often left to domain experts.
+This paper studies the problem of recovering the meaning of the new low-dimensional representation in an automatic, principled fashion.
+We propose a method to explain embedding coordinates of a manifold as {\em non-linear} compositions of functions from a user-defined dictionary.
 We show that this problem can be set up as a sparse {\em linear Group Lasso} recovery problem, find sufficient recovery conditions, and demonstrate its effectiveness on data.

-\mmp{OR: Parametrization of manifolds by dictionaries: finding manifold coordinates with physical meaning, OR From abstract to physical/concrete/meaningful coordinates in manifold learning}